-RSS - The portal will syndicate its news and materials through RSS (Rich Site Summary) feeds.
+RSS - The portal will syndicate its news and materials through RSS (Rich Site Summary or Really Simple Syndication) feeds.
 The feeds will be tailored for the users' requirements, with the option of subscribing, for example, to an RSS of all new materials in a certain discipline in the last 30 days, or an RSS of the top ranking OER in a discipline.
 In addition, any search results could be converted to XML format and read by an RSS reader.